CRM audit checklist

 What you learn before a call

-The buyer learns the first handoff where expected state and actual state disagree, which source of truth matters, and whether the issue is isolated or multi-tool.
+The buyer learns the first handoff where expected state and actual state disagree, which source of truth matters, how the traffic or comment source connects to the CRM path, and whether the issue is isolated or multi-tool.

 Audit trigger

-Escalate to an audit when multiple tools touch the same customer path, payment, access, or reporting is live, or small fixes have already failed.
+Escalate to an audit when multiple tools touch the same customer path, payment, access, or reporting is live, small fixes have already failed, or the issue came from real traffic, sales, members, or client delivery.

 No-fit boundary

-This is not a fit for a generic CRM tutorial, casual software shopping, or sending private exports, credentials, payment data, or customer records before scope is clear.
+This is not a fit for viral content feedback, a generic CRM tutorial, casual software shopping, or sending private exports, credentials, payment data, or customer records before scope is clear.

 Get the checklist